 Although brief directions are included in your travel documents, we recommend buying a good road atlas.

 The best solution is always a GPS.
 While rented units are often available, downloading an offline software for your smartphone is a good alternative.
 Free service is available from "HERE Maps".
 Although you won't be able to search by coordinates when offline, you can do so while connected to WIFI in your hotel and save places to favorites.
 The directions from HERE are not very detailed.
 If you prefer a more detailed navigation, other products are available from TomTom or Navigon at an annual fee.
 Should you already own a GPS unit you can download the relevant maps prior to departure.

-The currency in France is the euro.
+The currency in France is the Euro.
 ATMs are widely available.
 All common international credit cards are accepted and English instructions are usually available.
-Banks are open from 9-12 and 2-4 Monday through Friday.
+Banks are open from 9-12 am and 2-4 pm Monday through Friday.
 In urban areas some banks may have extended hours.